On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Examples

 and there is no $\theta$-invariant root.
 Then the usual choice $\Delta=\{\alpha_1,\dots,\alpha_n,\alpha_{n+1},\dots\alpha_{2n-1}\}$ gives a $\theta$-order on the root datum of $\GL_{2n}(\C)$, where $\alpha_i=e_i-e_{i+1}$.
 One can then see that

-Hence the $\theta$-split root datum is that of $\Sp_{2n}$, so $G_X^\vee=\Sp_{2n}(\C)$.
-Since there is no $\theta$-invariant root, the restriction of $\varphi_X^\vee:G_X^\vee\times\SL_2(\C)\to G^\vee$ to $\SL_2(\C)$ is trivial, and hence we just write $\varphi_X^\vee:G_X^\vee\to G^\vee$, which is nothing but the inclusion $\Sp_{2n}(\C)\subseteq\GL_{2n}(\C)$; namely we have
+Hence the $\theta$-split root datum is that of $\Sp_{2n}$, so $\widehat{G}_X=\Sp_{2n}(\C)$.
+Since there is no $\theta$-invariant root, the restriction of $\widehat{\varphi}_X:\widehat{G}_X\times\SL_2(\C)\to \widehat{G}$ to $\SL_2(\C)$ is trivial, and hence we just write $\widehat{\varphi}_X:\widehat{G}_X\to \widehat{G}$, which is nothing but the inclusion $\Sp_{2n}(\C)\subseteq\GL_{2n}(\C)$; namely we have

-Now, Conjecture (I) implies that if $\pi\in\Irr(\GL_n)$ is $\GL_n\times\GL_n$-distinguished then its $L$-parameter $\varphi_{\pi}$ factors through the inclusion $\Sp_{2n}(\C)\subseteq\GL_{2n}(\C)$, or equivalently $\varphi_\pi$ is of symplectic type.
+Now, Conjecture (I) implies that if $\pi\in\Irr(\GL_{2n})$ is $\GL_n\times\GL_n$-distinguished then its $L$-parameter $\varphi_{\pi}$ factors through the inclusion $\Sp_{2n}(\C)\subseteq\GL_{2n}(\C)$, or equivalently $\varphi_\pi$ is of symplectic type.

-If $n=1$ then $X=T\backslash \GL_2$, where $T$ is a split-torus.
+If $n=1$ then $X=T\backslash \GL_2$, where $T$ is a split-torus, and $\widehat{G}_X=\SL_2(\C)$.
 This is the well-known case studied by Waldspurger \cite{Waldspurger_Toric_period}, according to which $\pi$ has a $T$-period if and only if $\pi$ has a trivial central character.
 Hence Conjecture (I) along with its converse holds.
-Furthermore, by explicitly calculating the Jacquet modules, one can check that all of Conjecture (II) along with the converse of (II-a) holds, assuming the residue characteristic of $F$ is odd.
-The detail is left to the reader.
+But recently in his master's thesis \cite{Matsumoto}, Y.\ Matsumoto has shown that if $\pi$ is a non-twisted Steinberg representation then $\pi$ is relatively cuspidal, so that this example shows that the converse of (II-a) does not hold.